ALLOWING YOUR HOME TO STAND OUT

 STAGING – HIGHLIGHTING YOUR HOME

 Whether you will be living in your home while we sell or not, proper placement of furniture is necessary to highlight each space and help buyers envision themselves living here.
+Staging plays a big role in preparing your home for sale.
 After all of the rigamarole of painting, cleaning and upkeep (all-the-while you are trying to live your normal life!) this final step of preparing your home for sale is often forgotten or dismissed.
 Don’t let it be.
 It’s one of the most important steps in selling your home for the most amount of money.
 Be reminded that your home will receive HD Photos and video.
 Clutter and/or worn furniture will detract buyers attention from your home and leave potential buyers curious about the quality of the house as a whole, and not excited about making it their own!

 - Remove the TV’s